charlottelai18/TO-DO-LIST/README.md

-TO-DO LIST ✅
+TO-DO LIST ✅ <br>
-A simple and aesthetically pleasing to-do list application with sound effects for task completion.
+A simple and aesthetically pleasing to-do list application with sound effects for task completion. <br>

-Features
+Features <br>
-📝 Add new tasks
+📝 Add new tasks <br>
-✅ Mark tasks as completed
+✅ Mark tasks as completed <br>
-🔊 Play a celebratory sound when a task is checked off 🎨 Customizable aesthetic with a pink-themed background
+🔊 Play a celebratory sound when a task is checked off<br>
+🎨 Customizable aesthetic with a pink-themed background<br>

 Installation
 To run the project locally: